 | I am angry in Egyptian | أنا زعلان قوي | [ˈʔæ.nɑ zæʕˈlæːn ˈʔæ.wi] |

-Apologising in Egyptian-Arabic
+Apologising in Egyptian Arabic

 | English | Egyptian Arabic | Phonetic (IPA) |